You are currently viewing Thinking Out of the Box – Easy Toys for Kids

 Something fishy

 Make your own fish tank by cutting out one side of a large cardboard box.
-Paint the inside of the box blue, paint some rocks, coral and sand onto the box, and stick a sheet of clear or light blue cellophane over the hole.
+Paint the inside blue, paint some rocks, coral and sand onto the box, and stick a sheet of clear or light blue cellophane over the hole.
 Get children to make some fish, sharks, jelly fish and other sea creatures, making sure to colour in both sides.
 Attach these to some fishing line.
 To make your fish hang into the tank, string lines across the top of the box and tie your fish onto these.

 Theatre lovers

-If you enjoyed Thinking out of the box and making easy toys for kids, read more on how kids benefit from building things.
+Read more on how kids benefit from building things.